-- ATC Details Centre details seeking approval; - Site Details Contact details for sites used for the delivery and assessment of Safety Training Awards qualifications; - Centre Personnel Provide details of key contacts within the ATC, centre co-ordinator, site contact, accounts / finance contact, tutor / assessor and IQA; - Third party and contracting arrangements Provide details of any third party, sub-contracting, satellite centre arrangements that are / or intend to be in place; - Approval Information Provide details of any approved centre status with other awarding organisations; - Qualifications Provide information of which qualifications the centre is seeking approval to deliver and provide an estimation of registration numbers for the first two years.
+- ATC Details Tutor, business or organisation details seeking approval - Site Details Contact details for sites (venues) used for the delivery and assessment of Safety Training Awards qualifications - Centre Personnel Provide details of key contacts within the ATC, Centre Co-ordinator, site contact, accounts / finance contact, Tutor / Assessor and IQA - Third Party and Sub-contracting Arrangements Provide details of any third party, sub-contracting arrangements with centre personnel, satellite centre arrangements that are / or intend to be in place.
+Please refer to the Third Party and Sub-contracting Arrangements section for further guidance - Approval Information Provide details of any approved centre status with other Awarding Organisations (AO).
+Please provide copies of any EQA reports from other AOs - Qualifications Provide information of which qualifications the centre is seeking approval to deliver and provide an estimation of registration numbers for the first two years.

-The centre co-ordinator must complete a tutor agreement and Internal Quality Assurer (IQA) agreement via the Synergy account to add their centre personnel for approval by Safety Training Awards.
+The Centre Co-ordinator must complete a Tutor and Assessor Agreement and Internal Quality Assurer (IQA) Agreement when adding any centre personnel to the centre records, this is part of the approval process by Safety Training Awards.